usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

 Another required piece of information for a control is the control's title provided by the `title` property (line 4).

 While optional in the OSCAL model, the need often exists to provide a section or control label that is used to identify the control within its source document.
-An OSCAL property with the name `label` can be used to provide the label value.
+The `properties` JSON property provides an array of OSCAL property objects.
+An OSCAL property with the name `label` is used to provide the section number label value.
 This is illustrated on lines 5 thru 8.

 Finally, a control must have a set of control statements.
 Shown on lines 9 thru 13, the `parts` property allows an array of part JSON objects to be provided. a part object with the name `statement` provides the required statement text using [Markdown text](](/documentation/schema/datatypes/#markup-multiline)).
 This uses the same part structure we reviewed earlier in this tutorial for defining text within a group.
 This part is also assigns the identifier `s1.1.1_stm` using the `id` property.
 This identifier can be used to reference the specific statement in the OSCAL catalog.
 {{% /tab %}}